COMP2150-24s1/level-design-assessment-IsaacOberlechner/README.md

 ![This is the alt text for an image!](DocImages/Storyboard%20-%20Spikes%20and%20Chompers.png)

+This encounter scaffolds learning to core uses of jumping and movement - to traverse the level and to evade enemies.
+By placing this encounter first they are defenceless and must learn how to take damage, avoid damage, and how traversal is required to progress the level.

 ### 2.2.
 Passthrough Platforms and Weapon Pickup (Staff)

 ![This is the alt text for an image!](DocImages/Storyboard%20-%20Staff%20and%20Chomper.png)

+The second encounter offers players a new traversal method (e.g. passing between platforms) and the ability to defend themselves at close range - both of which are required skills later in the level.
+Once the staff is acquired, the player learns two key functionalities of it - to break environmental obstacles (i.e. break the wall) and defend themselves (i.e. kill Chomper).

 ### 2.3.
 Checkpoints and Health Pickups

 ![This is the alt text for an image!](DocImages/Storyboard%20-%20Checkpoint%20and%20Health.png)

+As the player has already had some light experience in combat, they are introduced to ways they can strengthen their likelihood of survival.
+Checkpoints offer a way to save their progress and prevent repeating previous encounters while health pickups strengthen their chances of progressing through upcoming encounters.

 ### 2.4.
 Weapon Pickup (Gun)

 ![This is the alt text for an image!](DocImages/Storyboard%20-%20Gun.png)

+Now familiar with the movement and the staff, the player must now use the staff to access their next essential tool.
+By utilizing a previously learned skill (i.e. breaking environmental obstacles with the staff) the player is rewarded with the gun, motivating them to progress forward to find its function.

 ### 2.5.
 Acid, Moving Platforms, and Spitters

 ![This is the alt text for an image!](DocImages/Storyboard%20-%20Acid,%20Platform,%20Spitter.png)

+The player must learn how to utilize the gun and execute an intermediate level of movement and jumping.
+The player learns the gun activates switches (i.e. for the moving platform) and defends them long-range (e.g. shooting the Spitter).
+Moreover, contact with the acid pit immediately kills the player, placing them back at the last checkpoint.
+Thus, the player must utilise coordinated jumping and moving to jump onto the moving platform and successfully progress.

 ### 2.6.
 Keys

+The player has learned all the core mechanics and now has access to the first key.
+The key is situated at the end to reward the player for learning the basic mechanics and to scaffold the understanding that collecting a key signals the end of the level.
+The player can now jump down to the levels starting point (i.e. the Portal) and progress with Sections Two and Three.

 ![This is the alt text for an image!](DocImages/Storyboard%20-%20Keys.png)